Lemez/lemez.github.io/_posts/2015-10-11-hear-o-israel-on-the-trail-of-herbies-lost-masterpiece.md

 <p>With scant details to go on, Trunk discovered that the recording was owned by the Union for Reform Judaism, who had commissioned in the 1960s from a rabbi from Worcester, Massachusetts, and a teenage composer called Jonathan Klein. </p>

-{% include JB/video yt_id="IGZwGaNptXE" text="An ethereal liturgical piece from the Who's Who" %}
+{% include JB/video id="IGZwGaNptXE" text="An ethereal liturgical piece from the Who's Who" %}

 <p>  The music Klein composed is a adaptation of a Friday night service arranged for jazz sextet with two singers and a male reader, couched in a late 60s, modal jazz idiom, complete with furious solos and angular female voices darting about high above the fray.
 What is remarkable about this recording is not so much how it sounds, but quite how it came to pass that one of the world’s most famous jazz musicians – without any documented relation to Judaism  – went to a studio to record versions of the Sh’ma and Kiddush in the first place.</p>